Or, How to Love God and How not to Love God

 “It wasn’t until Kallistos in the middle of the third century that the logos Christology taught that Jesus Christ was coeternal with God.
 And after him, Novation (circa 250 AD) started using the terminology that Jesus Christ shared a “communion of substance”.
 But this is hundreds of years after Pentecost and perhaps a hundred and fifty years after the passing of the apostles.”

-In his article, Zachhuber draws attention to the recent increasing focus on the contributions of the Cappadocian Fathers, which is another piece in the construction of the Trinity’s logic.
+In his article, Zachhuber draws attention to the recent increase in focus on the contributions of the Cappadocian Fathers, which is another piece in the construction of the logic of the Trinity.

 In the later fourth century, these Cappadocian fathers, Basil the Great, Bishop of Caesarea; Basil’s younger brother Gregory of Nyssa, Bishop of Nyssa; and a friend of theirs, Gregory of Nazianzus, Patriarch of Constantinople, all worked on resolving issues with the coherence of the doctrine of the Trinity.
-Remember, the Trinity was not declared at the Council of Nicaea, just the deity of Christ had been developed and declared by then.
-The Nicene Creed developed at Nicaea only credits God the Father and Jesus the Son as being fully God and of the same substance.
+Remember, the Trinity was not declared at the Council of Nicaea; just the deity of Christ had been developed and declared by then.
+The Nicene Creed, developed at Nicaea, credits only God the Father and Jesus the Son as fully God and of the same substance.
 While it mentions the Holy Spirit, it does not say that the Holy Spirit is fully God or of the same substance as God the Father and the Son.

 The Nicene-Constantinopolitan Creed, which declares the doctrine of the Trinity pretty much as we know it now, was not proclaimed until the first Council of Constantinople in 381 AD.[6]

-The fundamental problem appears that no one had a scriptural basis for explaining how three persons could be the same God.
-While some verses reference the Father, the Son, and the Holy Spirit in the same verse, none say they are three persons in one God.
-In contrast, various scripture verses declare the inferiority of the son of God to the Father.
+The fundamental problem is that no one had a scriptural basis for explaining how three persons could be the same God.
+While some verses refer to the Father, the Son, and the Holy Spirit in the same verse, none state that they are three persons in one God.
+In contrast, various scriptural verses declare the Son of God’s inferiority to the Father.
 For example,

 for the Father is greater than I.